Last reviewed on 5th October 2023 by Martin Alexander (Mortgage Advisor)

 - Your regular spending habits – can you afford to repay a mortgage?

 - Is your credit score good enough for a mortgage?

 Depending on your circumstances, some lenders will be better suited than others.

-Shared ownership is also another scheme that police officers can use.
-With the scheme, you’re able to buy a share of a home and pay rent on the remainder.
+Shared ownership is a scheme that police officers can use.
+With the scheme, you can buy a share of a home and pay rent on the remainder.